beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > All of our components up till now have been simple in the sense that they have not contained any state that could change during the lifecycle of the component.

-Bis jetzt waren unsere Komponenten sehr einfach gestaltet, d.h. sie enthalten keinen State, der sich im Lebenszyklus eines Komponenten ändern könnte.
+Bis jetzt waren unsere Komponenten sehr einfach gestaltet, d.h. sie enthielten keinen State, der sich im Lebenszyklus eines Komponenten ändern könnte.

 > Next, let's add state to our application's App component with the help of React's state hook.